warren-bank/dapp-deploy/README.md

                                       note: List of available/unlocked accounts is determined by Ethereum client.  [number] [default: 0]
  -i, --input_directory                Path to input directory.
 All compiled contract artifacts are read from this directory.
                                       note: The default path assumes that the current directory is the root of a compiled "dapp" project.  [string] [default: "./out"]
  -o, --od, --output_directory         Path to output directory.
-All "contract.deployed" JSON files will be written to this directory.  [string] [default: "./out"]
+All "CONTRACTNAME.deployed" JSON files will be written to this directory.  [string] [default: "./out"]
  -O, --op, --output_pattern           Pattern to specify absolute output file path.
 The substitution pattern "{{contract}}" will be interpolated.
                                       note: The substitution pattern is required.  [string] -v, --verbose                        Configure how much information is logged to the console during the deployment of contracts.  [count]